MS3Inc/camel-archetypes/README.md

 -DgroupId=com.ms3inc                                \
 -DartifactId=test-java-app

 You will be prompted for an API file.
 Enter full path to the API file.

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+Do not use backslashes on a Windows computer.
+Convert to slashes:  c:/dev/myApi/src/main/resources/api/api.yaml

 ### Who do I talk to? ###